 Engineering to order process in SAP enterprise resource planning

-The Engineer-to-Order flow orders individual items if they are not in the store.
-The steps to do this are:
+The flow of orders for individual items if they are not in the store are as follows:

 Benefits